How to Reduce Machine Downtime: Strategies for Manufacturers

 Create a Preventive Maintenance Schedule

-Preventive maintenance involves regular checks and servicing of equipment to prevent unexpected breakdowns.
+Preventive maintenance involves regular checks and servicing of equipment to prevent unexpected breakdowns and reduce equipment downtime.
 Scheduling maintenance during planned downtime allows you to replace parts and ensure that the right personnel are available.
 This proactive approach helps catch issues early, order spare parts in advance, and avoid overtime costs.

 Key Components of Preventive Maintenance: